 Does the program provide experienced teams specializing in treatment of specific diagnoses?

-Having specialized teams that treat patients with specific diagnoses such as stroke, spinal cord, brain or orthopedic injuries means that patients benefit from a higher level of knowledge and expertise.
+Facilities that offer specialized teams can be of great benefit to patients.
+These professionals have a higher level of knowledge and expertise to treat patients with specific diagnoses such as stroke, spinal cord, brain or orthopedic injuries.
 Find out which therapists and specialties comprise the treatment team.
 Ask about their training and if the team is led by a physician with specialized training or experience in your diagnosis.

 Is there adequate staff to provide an intensive physical rehabilitation program?